GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 4.7 NO WARRANTY

-is implied.
 Except as provided by law, the equipment is rented to you without warranty or guarantee of any kind, express or

 implied.
 Rented equipment is to be used within the limits of its design.
 The manufacturer's technical specifications and

 or operating manuals are available upon request.
+No assurance of compatibility with any customer supplied components or equipment is

 4.8 INVOLUNTARY DEFAULT